Homemade Focaccia Bread

 For any leftover focaccia, wrap it in a cotton towel first, then put it in a paper bag.
 This keeps the outside crispy while the inside stays soft.

-Easy Homemade Focaccia Bread Recipe Pin it
+Easy Homemade Focaccia Bread Recipe Save it

 Easy Homemade Focaccia Bread Recipe | kylierecipes.com